Skip to main content

 At a glance

-A cross-channel revenue-at-risk audit.
+A cross-platform revenue-at-risk audit.
 It compares Square inventory on-hand counts against the active listing status on a connected marketplace listing feed, and flags SKUs that a marketplace is still advertising as buyable while Square shows them out of stock.
 Every flagged SKU is an oversell waiting to happen: a marketplace order you cannot fulfil, a cancellation, and a marketplace account-health penalty.

 Calculation